kuhldata/kuhldata-team-tracker/README.md

 `npm i kuhldata-team-tracker -g`

 ## Usage
 To let the script collect data (and generate a cool report png) you can use the `kuhldata-report` command after installation.
+The PNG will be save in the folder you run the command in.

 The full command look like this:
 ```cmd